The Rogue and Scoundrels Style Guide to Wearing A Fedora.

 Ask yourself; “Will your first or next fedora actually go well with clothes you already own?” then shop for a fedora accordingly.

 Rule #4 – Regardless of what anyone else says, a fedora goes with almost any other article of clothes.

-September 28th, 2016 – the day after I submitted the first draft of this article I saw an Asian man who was wearing a karategi (also known as a karate uniform…) in the parking lot of the JFK memorial library just outside of the city of Boston.
+September 28th, 2016 – the day after I submitted the first draft of this article I saw an Asian man who was wearing a karategi (also known as a karate uniform…) with a fedora in the parking lot of the JFK memorial library near the city of Boston.
 Anyone who says you can only wear a fedora with certain things need to go ahead and tell him that.
 I’ll wait here with a camera so I can capture the video of you getting your ass kicked by him.